 In other words, most of the time “there is nothing to fear but fear itself.”
 Do yourself a giant favor, let it go!

-What makes you feel fearful?
+What makes you feel the presence of fear?

 The lines are open!